jlupini/nf_tools/README.md

 - **Gaussy** - Adds a gaussian blur effect.
 Instructions: run nf_gaussy.jsx above the layers you want to blur.
 It will create a new adjustment layer with in and out points represented by markers that control the blur effect.

+- **Setup Main Comp** - Creates sub-comps with zoomers based off your audio marker data, a vignette effect, a background, and a fade in/out at the head and tail of the main comp.
+To use, select your main audio track, and run `nf_SetupMainComp.jsx`.

 ### Resources for Scripting: